Chapter 1

 The connection process with GVR can take a few days or weeks, depending on how many properties you have listed, as Google has to verify the information manually.
 Therefore, it will not take the same time if you send a single accommodation with a few photos than if you send 50 accommodations with 50 images each.

-Once finished, your properties will automatically appear in GVR, and from then on, all information will be instantly synced with your Lodgify website.
+Once finished, your properties will automatically appear in GVR.
+From then on, all information will be instantly synced with your Lodgify website.

-How to improve the visibility of my accommodations?
+How to improve the visibility of your accommodations

-The mere fact of connecting your business with Google Vacation Rentals is in itself advantageous against competition that will mostly not enter their search results.
-Let us remember that Airbnb and Vrbo, the most popular short term rental platforms in the U.S., have refused to appear in the metasearch engine.
+Connecting your vacation rental website with Google Vacation Rentals inherently helps improve your visibility.
+Let us remember that Airbnb and Vrbo, the most popular short-term rental platforms in the U.S., have refused to appear in the metasearch engine.

 Visibilidad alquiler vacacional Google